 - First Degree Felony: 50 – 2,000 lbs.

 - Life Felony: More than 2,000 lbs. of marijuana.

-Your best chance when facing any kind of potential marijuana infraction in the state of Texas is to contact an attorney like Paine & Nolter, P.C. immediately.
+Your best chance when facing any kind of potential marijuana infraction in the state of Texas is to contact a local law firm like The Nolter Law Firm immediately.

-Paine & Nolter, P.C. understands that marijuana possession is confusing with different states having different laws.
+The Nolter Law Firm understands that marijuana possession is confusing with different states having different laws.
 Furthermore, we care about your rights and future and have the legal expertise and litigation experience needed to protect you from the worst possible outcomes in the state of Texas.
 Our commitment to each and every client is to do everything in our power to give you the best possible outcome for your case.
 Our reputation as aggressive trial attorneys is hard earned and something we are proud of because it shows we fight for our clients.
-No matter how serious or insignificant your possession charges are, protect yourself and your future by calling Paine & Nolter, P.C. at 940-382-4200 now or fill out the form on this page.
+No matter how serious or insignificant your possession charges are, protect yourself and your future by calling The Nolter Law Firm at 940-800-8025 now or fill out the form on this page.